cavaunpeu/willwolf.io-source/content/articles/soft-power-in-the-age-of-generative-models.md

 In a recent article, Joseph Nye, the Harvard professor who coined the term “soft power” itself, neatly summarizes this phenomenon:

 > “U.S. President Donald Trump’s administration has shown little interest in public diplomacy.
-And yet public diplomacy—a government’s efforts to communicate directly with other countries’ publics—is one of the key instruments policymakers use to generate soft power, and the current information revolution makes such instruments more important than ever.” (cite this)
+And yet public diplomacy—a government’s efforts to communicate directly with other countries’ publics—is one of the key instruments policymakers use to generate soft power, and the current information revolution makes such instruments more important than ever.”[^4]

 ## A renewed interest in soft power